MyDesktop/PropertyHits/README.md

 PropertyHits
 ============

-Sample Perl code for connecting to MyDesktop's Property Hits API
+Sample Perl and Python code for connecting to MyDesktop's Property Hits API